cardinalblue/figma-asset-downloader/README.md

 1. The tool reads the configuration from `.figma/figma-asset-downloader.config.yaml` (or falls back to `figma-asset-downloader.config.yaml` in the root directory if the first one doesn't exist)
 2. It connects to the Figma API using your FIGMA_TOKEN
-3. It fetches components from the specified Figma file (and optionally from a specific page)
+3. It fetches components from the specified Figma file (and optionally from specific pages by ID or name)
 4. If a section is specified, it filters components to only include those from that section
 5. For each specified component:
    - If it's an icon (name starts with "icon/"):